econ-ylee/econ-ylee.github.io/_pages/about.md

 I received my Ph.D. at University of Washington - Seattle (UW), M.A.s from UW and Seoul National University (Seoul, Korea), and B.A. from Yonsei University (Seoul, Korea), majoring in Economics for all of them.

-I am originally from Korea and speak fluent English and Korean.
+I am originally from Korea and speak fluent English and Korean....

+git status ## Show changed files git add <FILES THAT CHANGED>